0xh/ntb/README.md

 `DB_NAME`: string - Database name

-`DB_POOL_MIN`: number, default 0 - Minimum number of connection in pool
+`DB_POOL_MIN`: number, default `0` - Minimum number of connection in pool

-`DB_POOL_MAX`: number, default 5 - Maximum number of connection in pool
+`DB_POOL_MAX`: number, default `5` - Maximum number of connection in pool

-`DB_POOL_IDLE`: number, default 10000 - The maximum time, in milliseconds, that a connection can be idle before being released.
+`DB_POOL_IDLE`: number, default `10000` - The maximum time, in milliseconds, that a connection can be idle before being released.
 Use with combination of evict for proper working.

-`DB_POOL_ACQUIRE`: number, default 10000 - The maximum time, in milliseconds, that pool will try to get connection before throwing error
+`DB_POOL_ACQUIRE`: number, default `10000` - The maximum time, in milliseconds, that pool will try to get connection before throwing error

-`DB_POOL_EVICT`: number, default 10000 - The time interval, in milliseconds, for evicting stale connections.
+`DB_POOL_EVICT`: number, default `10000` - The time interval, in milliseconds, for evicting stale connections.
 Set it to 0 to disable this feature.

+`DB_DIALECT`: string, default `postgres`

 **Logging**